shapeshed/jekyll.shapeshed.com/_posts/2012-05-31-running-nginx-and-node-in-parallel-on-ubuntu.md

 }).listen(80, '192.168.3.37');
 console.log('Server running at http://192.168.3.37/');
 ```
-As the WAN ip forwards to the LAN one this also serves WAN traffic.
+As the WAN IP forwards to the LAN one this also serves WAN traffic.

 ## A happy marriage